juflorezma/FireFly/README.md

 </p>

 ## Brief description
 This project is being developed as part of the NASA International Space Apps Challenge 2020 in the category "Automated detection of Hazards".
-We aim to design an app capable of identifying fires and performing an asessment of the potential environmental impact produced by these hazards.
+We aim to design an app capable of identifying fires using ML algorithms and performing an asessment of the potential impact produced by these hazards.

 ## This repository
-In this repository you will find our source
+In this repository you will find our codes, the documentation we used as reference and a sketch of the UI for the app.

 ## About us
 We are a group of four physicists, an industrial engineer and a software developer from Colombia.